Last Updated on November 29, 2023 by Laura Teso

 9. Caffè corretto [kohr-REHT-toh] is obtained by adding to a normal espresso a small amount of hard liquor.
 When ordering, you can specify what kind of liquor you want.
 In Veneto there is another version of this, the rasentin.
 You drink a normal espresso.
 When at the bottom of the cup remains only very little coffee, with the excuse to clean the cup, you add a little liquor (usually grappa), mix it to the coffee and drink.

 10. Cappuccino [kahp-pooh-CHEE-noh] is a slightly long espresso with the addition of about 100 ml of frothed milk, served in a large cup, sometimes with a sprinkle of cocoa.
 In Italy we drink cappuccino almost exclusively at breakfast or during the morning, solo or accompanied by sweet foods.
 When foreigners order a cappuccino after lunch or accompanying it to savoury food, for us Italians it is a very strange thing, quite an abomination.
 I myself once, just once in my life, ordered a cappuccino and a sandwich at the same time.
-The waiter looked at me like I was crazy and have been teased by my friends for days.
+The waiter looked at me like I was crazy and my friends teased me for days.
 So be prepared!

 11. Mocaccino [mok-kah-CHEE-noh] is a cappuccino with the addition of a little hot chocolate and cream, served in a transparent cup.